-These ships displaced more than 70,000 tons and the USS Independence topped out at more than 86,000 tons.
-She was the second carrier to have the name Independence, the first, a light aircraft carrier sank during weapons testing in 1946.
+These ships displaced more than 50,000 tons, and the USS Independence topped out at more than 56,000 tons.
+She was the second carrier to have the name Independence; the first, a light aircraft carrier, sank during weapons testing in 1946.

 Like others in the Forrestal class, the Independence was designed and built to carry a variety of jet aircraft.
 It was particularly designed to accommodate the Douglas A3D Skywarrior, a bomber that needed a special elevator on the carriers that could lift it.